Coronavirus: Ministers told to 'dismiss' interviews on Covid-19 documents - leaked memo

-By Craig McCulloch, RNZ
+By Craig McCulloch for RNZ

 The Prime Minister's office has directed all ministers not to give interviews on a Covid-19 document dump, saying there is "no real need to defend" themselves.